nurifudayl/nurifudayl.github.io/_pages/about.md

 [My teaching](/teaching) centers on the **close reading of texts**, **conceptual analysis**, and **historical contextualization**.
 I encourage students to use these tools to place contemporary political controversies in perspective and to develop rigorous arguments of their own.

-Alongside my teaching and research, I serve as Deputy Chair of the Department, **Chair of the Departmental Quality Commission**, and a member of the Faculty Quality Commission.
+Alongside my teaching and research, I serve as Deputy Head of the Department, **Coordinator of the Departmental Quality Commission**, and a member of the Faculty Quality Commission.
 In these capacities, I contributed to the quality assurance and accreditation process through which the department received a **four-year accreditation** from STAR, a disciplinary accreditation body recognized by Türkiye’s Council of Higher Education.

 </details>

 <details markdown="1">
 <summary>4.
 Current Research and Collaborative Projects</summary>

 My current research centers on the **intellectual and constitutional history of modern Turkey**.
 I examine how notions of legitimacy, democracy, and constitutional order have been mobilized to define, justify, and contest state authority in modern Turkish political life.
-Alongside this individual research agenda, I contribute to collaborative projects on electoral behavior, innovation in political science pedagogy, and contemporary intellectual life in Türkiye.
+Alongside this individual research agenda, I contribute to collaborative projects on electoral behavior, innovation in political science pedagogy, and contemporary intellectual life in Turkey.

-One strand of my individual research examines the constitution-making process initiated in 1960 and culminating in the **adoption of Türkiye’s 1961 Constitution**.
+One strand of my individual research examines the constitution-making process initiated in 1960 and culminating in the **adoption of Turkey’s 1961 Constitution**.
 I focus on the jurists involved in this process, their intellectual worlds, and the evolution of their doctrines.
 Rather than treating constitutional debates as merely juridical or technical discussions, I analyze them as sites in which competing conceptions of the state, democracy, public authority, and political order were articulated.

 A second, closely related strand explores **the multiple forms of Kemalism** in Turkish political life.
 Rather than treating Kemalism as a single, immutable doctrine, I examine it as a contested and historically reconfigured political language through which different actors have imagined the state, society, modernization, secularism, and legitimacy.